tenzir/tenzir/web/docs/setup-guides/deploy-the-platform.md

 Install the [`tenzir-platform`](https://pypi.org/project/tenzir-platform/)
 package from PyPI.

-The `tenzir-platform` command-line utility makes managing users and organizations, and their workspaces and nodes in the platform simple.
+The `tenzir-platform` command-line utility makes it simple to manage users, organizations, and their workspaces and nodes.

 You must provide the following environment variables for interacting with the platform through the CLI: